 Run-off Rate = Base Decay + Rate-Sensitivity Function

-Base decay might be 1% per quarter (natural attrition).
-Rate sensitivity adds to that: for every 100 bps of opportunity cost gap, add 0.5–1.5% per quarter (varies by product and bank franchise strength).
+Base decay might be 1% per quarter for savings deposits (representing the natural background loss of customers).
+Rate sensitivity adds to this: for every 100 basis points of opportunity cost gap between what your bank pays and what risk-free alternatives offer, banks typically observe an additional 0.5–1.5% per quarter in outflows, with the sensitivity varying by product type and franchise strength.

 Real-World Data: The 2022–2023 Cycle